hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 ### Skills
 ------

+#### **Regulation**

+Familiar with working in regulated environments (Medical device software) according to and with the following standards:

+* ISO 13485 - Medical Devices — Quality Management Systems
+* ISO 14971 - Medical devices — Application of risk management to medical devices
+* IEC 62366-1 - Medical Devices — Usability Engineering
+* IEC 62304 - Medical Device Software — Software life cycle processes

 #### **Programming**

 I prefer using the language that will get the job done, over using it for the sake of using the language.
+I like to peek around in new languages.
+My most recent interest is functional programming (Haskell).
+During my studies at University I got in touch with C++.
+I still think it is one of the coolest programming languages around.
+But I am not afraid to write some pretty shell script to get a job done either.

+> Why do something that takes 90 minutes if you can spent weeks on automating it.

+A really nice quote, that might be applicable to me every now and then from a really cool blog post: http://tom7.org/lowercase/.
+Really worthwhile watching.
+It will cheer you up, trust me.

 #### **Operations**

-Very skilled with configuration management tools such as Ansible, Puppet and Chef Setting up (local) environments using containerization with `docker`
+Very skilled with configuration management tools such as Ansible, Puppet and Chef Setting up (local) environments using containerization with `docker`.

+Skilled with AWS environments.

 #### **CI/CD**